daisygunn/grow-restaurant/TESTING.md

 ![](assets/images/js_testing_images/footer_content_laptop.jpg)

-I have used this function in conjuction with a `debounce` function to prevent the function triggering if being called continuously.
+I have used this function in conjunction with a `debounce` function to prevent the function triggering if being called continuously.
 It triggers after it has stopped being called for 250 milliseconds.
 As explained [here](https://davidwalsh.name/javascript-debounce-function)

 **`datePicker`** - I opted to use a JQuery datepicker for my project and so this function applies the datepicker to any fields with the id - `"#id_requested_date"`.